epfldata/SimulationEngine/README.md

 - `docs/` contains documentation
 - `example/` contains the examples using class-lifting and message-passing
 - `generated/` contains the object programs.
 The simulation drivers take object programs and run
-- `lib/` contains the library for writing the meta-programs of a simulation
-    - `Bot/` are the agents which you can instantiate directly in your example.
-Please refer to the rumor example which uses the LoggerBot to see how to use it.
-Please make sure to include the Bot you used in your main class when compiling your example.
-    - Other folders contain helper classes which are non-agent that you can use directly in your example.
+- `library/` contains helper classes which are non-agent that you can use in your example.
 - `core/` contains the compiler source code and supporting runtime objects.
 - `custMacros/` contains the no-compilation implementation of the DSL.